 In 2018, the College entered into a five-year tax-exempt installment purchase agreement with Key Government Finance, Inc. for the purchase of computer hardware, software and maintenance.
 The total amount of the agreement is \$5 million and there have been four installments paid annually each December for the past four years in the amounts of approximately \$1 million each year.
-There is one more payment due December 2021 for \$973,888 principal and \$26,111 interest.
+The College made the final payment in December 2021 for \$973,888 principal and \$26,111 interest and the installment agreement is paid in full.

-The College's debt and other long-term liabilities consist of the following as of June 30, 2021 and 2020:
+The College's debt and other long-term liabilities consist of the following as of June 30, 2022 and 2021: